 I started with cashew nuts for the milk base.
-I then added raw organic cacao powder, infused my drink with fruit powders and essential oil for complexity, added a few favorite spices like cinnamon and nutmeg, natural sweetener, and finally blended in cacao butter for melt-in-your-mouth sensation.
+I then added raw organic cacao powder, infused my drink with fruit powder and essential oil for complexity, added a few favorite spices like cinnamon and nutmeg and natural sweetener, and finally blended in cacao butter for melt-in-your-mouth sensation.

 The result was an incredibly delicious truly deep “chocolate” drink with unbending resolve and unending flavor.
 When my drink was served to guests, no one spoke.
 They just sipped and savored.
 This silence spoke volumes to me.
 Dare I say that cacao is the great silencer?
 I hope you will enjoy this ancient celestial food that remains a modern delicacy.

-This recipe is raw, dairy-free, and serves 2 persons.
+This recipe is dairy and gluten-free, and serves 2 persons.

 Dreams of Cacao

 Make sure your cacao powder is very fine for smoother texture.

 Use only 100% pure (and preferably organic) food grade orange essential oil.
 Some essential oils may be mixed with other oils, contain chemicals, are derived from GMO sources, and/or may not be safe for consuming.
 Read labels before purchasing or using.